Sport & Exercise Nutrition BSc (Hons)

 Training programme design

-Physical activity, health & health promotion
+Physical activity, health, and health promotion

 Year Three